Vernon fire crews battle ‘fully-involved’ house fire - Lake Country Calendar

 Crews attacked the fire from the outside of the structure and sprayed water on a neighbouring home to prevent further damage.

-The neighbour, who called 9-1-1 after she saw the fire, said the homeowners were away when the fire started.
+The neighbour, who called 9-1-1 at 5:20 p.m. after she saw the fire, said the homeowners were away when the fire started.

 “At this time, it’s under investigation,” Walker said.
 “We’re just still in the midst of putting the fire out.”